Bowie Knives: The Old West’s Most Famous Blade

 Bowie Knives and the Texas Rangers

 The Texas Rangers added Bowie knives to their equipment list in 1846, when the Mexican-American War began.
-In fact, most Rangers carried two weapons at their sides: the Bowie knife and the Colt Dragoon pistol.
+In fact, most Rangers carried two weapons at their sides: the Bowie knife and the Colt Dragoon pistol, an early predecessor to the Colt Single Action Army.

 Key figures in the Mexican War, including John Coffee “Jack” Hays, Ben McCulloch, and future president Zachary Taylor were all big proponents of the Bowie knife.
 Jim Bowie himself was also a member of the Texas Rangers, albeit before they were officially organized by Stephen F. Austin in 1835.